How to Buy a Wetsuit for SUP and Kayaking

 Another great option is a baselayer.
 Base layers are usually thicker or offer some type of inner lining for more warmth compared to a rash guard.
 You might find that you need socks for your wetsuit boots or a pair shorts for insulation and chafing protection.
 Or maybe a long or short sleeve top that has poly fleece on the inside for quick drying properties and warmth.

 In cool to cold water temps, we highly recommend a pair of wetsuit boots, neoprene gloves, or even a wetsuit hood.
 Brands like NRS and NeoSport offer a great selection of kayaking and stand up paddle boarding boots.
-These types of boots provide great traction for your paddle board or kayak and other features like poly linings and zippers or straps for entry and exit.
+These types of boots provide great traction for your paddle board or kayak.
+They also have other features like poly linings and zippers or straps for entry/exit.

 Kayakers might also want a drysuit which keeps you completely dry!
 Drysuits are especially great for whitewater kayaking.

-Again this depends on how warm and protected you want to be, so pay attention to the weather before you get your paddleboard or kayak out!
+Again this depends on how warm and protected you want to be.
+Just pay attention to the weather before you get your paddleboard or kayak out!

 What else should you look for in a SUP and kayaking wetsuit?
 Wetsuit seams!

 Seam construction impacts the warmth and comfort of the wetsuit and comes in three different types:

 Flatlock seams are great for warmer water temps (62F & up) and these seams look like railroad tracks on the inside and outside.
 Some water does seep in through this type of seam.